Oliver Max Gardner: Political career

 Gardner returned to Shelby to practice law and married Fay Webb, daughter of prominent politician James L. Webb and niece of Congressman Edwin Y. Webb.

 Gardner was elected as a state senator from Cleveland County, North Carolina and served one term as President Pro Tempore of the North Carolina Senate.
 He served a term as the 13th Lieutenant Governor of North Carolina (1917–1921).
 In 1920, he lost the Democratic nomination for governor to Cameron Morrison.
 The election was likely stolen by the political machine of U.S. Sen. Furnifold Simmons, who, through his lieutenant, A. D. Watts, used racial demagoguery and electoral fraud to favor their candidate, Morrison.
 Gardner led in the initial vote count, but after several days of counting, more votes for Morrison were "found" in western North Carolina, and Morrison won the June primary by 87 votes.
 Gardner lost the runoff to Morrison by a wider margin.

 Gardner made peace with Sen. Simmons.
 He agreed to support Simmons's favored candidate for governor in 1924, Angus Wilton McLean, in exchange for Simmons supporting Gardner when he ran for governor again in 1928.
 While Gardner was out of politics, he pursued business interests, including a textile mill.

 Governor

 Easily elected governor in 1928, Gardner assumed control over a state that was in debt and soon had to deal with the effects of the Great Depression.
 Gardner commissioned a report by the Brookings Institution on how to cut costs in government and cut local property taxes.
 Gardner pushed many of the Brookings recommendations through the legislature, including taking over financial responsibility for roads and schools from counties and the creation of what would become the consolidated University of North Carolina system.
 He reorganized and reformed the state government.

-Meanwhile, Gardner took a pro-business, anti-union stance in a period of labor unrest, including the Loray Mill Strike.
+Although a liberal advocate of labor rights, Gardner took a pro-business, anti-union stance in a period of labor unrest, including the Loray Mill Strike.
 He did, however, push through the legislature a workman's compensation law and successfully mediated a massive 1932 strike of mill workers in the Greensboro–High Point area.